acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/sloth/</link>
 Mon, 08 Apr 2019 02:40:41
 http://www.consultingsmiths.com/?p=1228
 <p>&ldquo;One of the more misunderstood of the cardinal sins is sloth.
 Most see it merely as laziness, but there is more to it than that.
-Let&rdquo;™s take a moment and consider some aspects of this cardinal sin.
+Let&rdquo;s take a moment and consider some aspects of this cardinal sin.
 &ldquo;The Greek word we translate as sloth is á¼€ÎºÎ·Î´Î¯Î± akedia (a = absence + kedos = care), meaning indifference or negligence.
 St. Thomas Aquinas speaks of sloth as sorrow for spiritual good.
 By it, we shun spiritual good as too toilsome (cf Summa Theologica II-II 35,2).
-&ldquo;Some modern commentators describe sloth as a &ldquo;don&rdquo;™t care&rdquo; feeling.
+&ldquo;Some modern commentators describe sloth as a &ldquo;don&rdquo;t care&rdquo; feeling.
 Some even say it is a kind of falling out of love with God and the things of God (cf Rev 2:4).
 On account of sloth, the idea of right living and the gift of a transformed humanity inspires not joy, but aversion or even disgust because it is seen as too difficult or as requiring the setting aside of currently enjoyed or sinful pleasures.
 Through sloth, many experience sorrow rather than joy or zeal in following God and receiving a transformed human life.
 They are distressed at the prospect of what might have to occur should they embrace the faith more deeply.
 &ldquo;Sloth also tends to dismiss the power of grace, focusing instead on the &ldquo;trouble&rdquo; or effort involved in walking in the Christian way.
 &ldquo;Sloth is not merely laziness; it is more properly understood as sorrow or indifference.
 While sloth may sometimes look like boredom and a casual laziness toward attaining spiritual good, it can also be manifested by a frantic &ldquo;busyness&rdquo; with worldly things so as to avoid spiritual questions or living a reflective life.&rdquo; &mdash; <a href="http://blog.adw.org/2019/04/seven-deadly-sins-sloth/" rel="noopener noreferrer" target="_blank">Msgr.
 Charles Pope</a></p>
 1228